JurajNyiri/ha-synology-hyper-backup/README.md

-# Synology Tasks HACS Integration
+# Synology Hyper Backup

-This integration extends the official [Synology DSM integration](https://www.home-assistant.io/integrations/synology_dsm/) in Home Assistant to provide control over your Synology NAS scheduled tasks.
-It automatically discovers all scheduled tasks configured on your NAS and creates:
+This integration extends the official [Synology DSM integration](https://www.home-assistant.io/integrations/synology_dsm/) in Home Assistant to provide sensors for Hyper Backup.

-- A **button entity** for each task to manually trigger it
-- A **sensor entity** for each task to show its current status

 All entities are grouped under the same device as your existing Synology DSM integration, keeping everything organized.